 Trustees and advisors

-Nelson Graves is the founder and president of News Decoder and an experienced educator and administrator who has taught and worked on three continents.
+Nelson Graves is the president of Nouvelles-Découvertes and founder of News Decoder.
+An experienced educator and administrator, he has taught and worked on three continents.
 He was a correspondent, bureau chief and regional managing editor at Reuters, holding posts in Washington, Paris, New Delhi, Kuala Lumpur, Milan and Tokyo.
 He later served as admissions director at Johns Hopkins University’s graduate program in international relations in Europe, and has worked with schools around the world.

 Christian Henry is an executive recruiter within the education and non-profit practice at Conley Search.
 He co-founded the high school study-abroad program The Island School as a science teacher before serving in business officer and fundraising roles.
 He has previously consulted on marketing strategies to engage public and independent schools with enrichment programming.
 He is on the board of several non-profit educational organizations including the Centre for Ocean Research and Education, Beacon Hill Seminars and a Cambridge, Massachusetts public elementary school.